 The percentage of heat gained from both direct sunlight and absorbed heat.
 The smaller the number, the greater the ability to reduce solar heat gain.

 Tilt and Turn Windows

 Windows with fittings that make it possible to rotate the window through 180º so that the exterior pane is facing inwards.
 This is very practical when washing windows.
 More window opening styles available here.

 Amount of heat transferred through a material.
 The lower the U-value, the slower the rate of heat flow and the better the insulating quality.

 Slots or holes in the sill (bottom) member of the sash frame that allows water to escape.
 Weep flaps add a vinyl flap to keep insects out

 Get a Free Quote

-Contact Solace Creations for a free quote to upgrade to efficient, unobtrusive and modern double glazing.
+Contact Solace Creations for a free quote to upgrade to efficient, functional and modern double glazing.